atomisthq/docs/docs/automations/quick-start.md

-The first argument is a description of the command handler and the second argument is the intent Atomist associates with your handler, and the message users will send the Atomist Bot when they want to invoke your command.
+The first argument is a description of the command handler and the second argument is the intent Atomist associates with your handler, and the message users will send the Atomist bot when they want to invoke your command.
 The intent for this command is "search so".

 Command input parameters are class instance variables decorated using